iremkaraoglu/ReactNative-Permissions-Example/README.md

   </a>
 </p>

 > This project is created as an example of a react-native-permissions library usage.
+To learn more, check it out my blog post: [Managing app permissions in React Native](https://blog.logrocket.com/react-native-permissions/)

 <img src="./demo.gif" width="25%" height="25%"/>